tif03/411-Group-Project/README.md

-# 411 Project - Weatherfy
+# 411 Project - Weatherify
 Group Members: Tiffany Yu, Emily Doherty, Ali Almatrood

-This project is a work in progress web app that generates a Spotify playlist based on weather conditions at your current location.
+This project web app that generates a Spotify playlist based on weather conditions at your current location.

 We used Flask, HTML, OpenWeatherMap API, and Spotify API.